incognitochain/incognito-cli/README.md

      evmshield         Shield an EVM (ETH/BNB/ERC20/BEP20) token into the Incognito network. evmunshield       Withdraw an EVM (ETH/BNB/ERC20/BEP20) token from the Incognito network.
    PDEX:
-     pdecheckprice   Check the price between two tokenIDs pdecontribute   Create a pDEX contributing transaction
+     pdecheckprice   Check the price between two tokenIDs. pdecontribute   Create a pDEX contributing transaction.
-     pdeshare        Retrieve the share amount of a pDEX pair pdetrade        Create a trade transaction
+     pdeshare        Retrieve the share amount of a pDEX pai.r pdetrade        Create a trade transaction.
-     pdetradestatus  Get the status of a trade pdewithdraw     Create a pDEX withdrawal transaction
+     pdetradestatus  Get the status of a trade. pdewithdraw     Create a pDEX withdrawal transaction.
    PORTAL:
      portalshield          Shield a portal token (e.g, BTC) into the Incognito network. portalshieldaddress   Generate a portal shielding address.